Skip to main content

 Will my phone work in New Zealand?

 Most modern smartphones work on New Zealand’s networks (4G/LTE).
-Check your carrier’s international roaming rates before departure; they are often expensive.
+Check your carrier’s international roaming rates before departure — they are often expensive.
 An eSIM or local SIM is much more cost-effective for stays over a few days.
 See the eSIM guide.
+Spark, Vodafone, and 2degrees are the three networks.
+Coverage is good in all major tourist areas; expect gaps in remote Fiordland and the more isolated West Coast roads.

 What is the food like?